-Sticking to your medication routine (or medication adherence) means taking your medications as prescribed – the right dose, at the right time, in the right way, and frequency.
+Sticking to your medication schedule (also known as medication adherence) entails taking your prescriptions exactly as directed – in the correct dose, at the correct time, in the correct manner, and on a regular basis.

 Q- Why is medication adherence important?